^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Heart failure in the elderly is due to a complex of structural and functional changes in various organs and systems.
-These changes, on the one hand, are inherent in an aging organism, serve as a manifestation of natural physiological aging, and on the other hand, are caused by diseases that existed in adulthood and middle age or joined in later periods.
-This layering of age and pathophysiological mechanisms, among which the main role is played by atherosclerosis, leads to significant changes in the structure and function of the heart and vessels, disturbances in metabolic processes in the cardiac muscle.
+Heart failure in the elderly is caused by a complex of structural and functional changes in various organs and systems.
+These changes, on the one hand, are inherent in an aging organism, serve as a manifestation of natural physiological aging, and on the other hand, are caused by diseases that existed in mature and middle age or that joined in later periods.
+This layering of age-related and pathophysiological mechanisms, among which atherosclerosis plays the main role, leads to significant changes in the structure and function of the heart and blood vessels, and disturbances in metabolic processes in the heart muscle.

 What do need to examine?